 Elevation Gain: 100 feet (approx.)

 The most accessible and easy of these Golden hiking trails, the Clear Creek trail is perfect if you are looking for a scenic and gentle walk or bike ride.
+Add on the 0.7 mile unpaved Grant Terry trail to be even more immersed in nature.

 It follows lovely Clear Creek through the heart of Golden, where you can watch the tubers and white water kayakers in summer, and see some of the best fall colors in the Denver area in fall.